 Yes, you can use your Roomba on two floors.
 The latest Roomba models can map up to 10 floors.
 Move your Roomba to the second floor and start it to begin a cleaning job.

-You simply pick and move it to the new floor and start it.
+You simply pick it up, move it to the new floor, and start it.
 If you haven’t used your Roomba on that floor before, Roomba will map the floor when you send it on a cleaning job.

 You can choose a day for each of your floors.
 Schedule it to clean on the day and time you want per the floor.
-It would be wise to set it up on default on the floor that frequently attracts dirt.
+It would be wise to set it up on default on the floor, which frequently attracts dirt.
 You will then move it to the other floor when you feel like it.

-Thus, you are free to use your Roomba on more than two floors.
+Thus, you can use your Roomba on more than two floors.